meppu/eight/README.md

 > ⚠️ You are currently viewing main branch ⚠️

 Eight is a modular asynchronous embedded key-value database.
-I said modular because it has something much powerful that can change eight into anything, Storages.
-If something implements Storage trait, it can be used with **Eight Server**, can be hosted with **Eight Expose** and then can be used with **Eight Client**.
+It's modular because it has something much powerful that can change eight into anything: storages.
+If something implements Storage trait, it can be used with **Eight Server**, that can be hosted with **Eight Expose** and then can be used with **Eight Client**.
 You can implement LRU Cache, Redis Storage, and even use with some database like MySQL, MongoDB, SurrealDB and so on...

-You can make your own storage implementation and take advantages of **Eight Server**: Redis-like query language, Asynchronous command execution, User permissions etc...
-This is why eight is not only a simple embedded database.
+You can make your own storage implementation and take advantages of **Eight Server**: Redis-like query language, asynchronous command execution, user permissions etc...
+This is why eight is not just a simple embedded database.

 Eight currently ships two default storage implementations: In-memory storage and Filesystem based storage.
-If you don't like to use them, Make your own storage and publish it as a crate!
+If you don't like to use them, make your own storage and publish it as a crate!

 - For stating, visit [Introducing Eight](https://meppu.boo/blog/introducing-eight/).
-- For more information about embedded database itself, please visit [eight/README.md](https://github.com/meppu/eight/blob/main/eight/README.md) on `eight/` directory.
+- For more information about embedded database itself, please visit [eight/README.md](eight/README.md).
-- For more information about `eight-serve`, please visit [eight-serve/README.md](https://github.com/meppu/eight/blob/main/eight-serve/README.md) on `eight-serve/` directory.
+- For more information about `eight-serve`, please visit [eight-serve/README.md](eight-serve/README.md.
-- For implementing an **Eight Client** yourself, visit [official implementation](https://github.com/meppu/eight/tree/main/eight/src/client) and also visit [expose module](https://github.com/meppu/eight/tree/main/eight/src/expose).
+- For implementing an **Eight Client** yourself, visit [official implementation](eight/src/client/) and [expose module](eight/src/expose).
-- For examples, visit `examples/` directory.
+- For examples, visit [examples](examples/) directory.

 ## Commands